 In most cases, your child will get better without treatment, but it's always a good idea to call your pediatrician if your child has symptoms of food poisoning so that you can be reassured you know what to watch out for.

-If your child can’t hold fluids down without throwing up or is showing signs of dehydration, you may need to take him to the hospital to get an IV.
+If your child can’t hold fluids down without throwing up or is showing signs of dehydration, you may need to take them to the hospital to get an IV and treatment to stop the vomiting.
 This helps replace the fluids he’s lost and restores the balance of electrolytes.

 For severe food poisoning caused by certain bacteria, such as listeria, your child may get antibiotics.
-But for most bacteria, your child won’t get any medication unless he has a weak immune system.
+Cultures may be taken and sent to the lab to determine the treatment course.
+But for most bacteria, your child won’t get any medication unless they have a weak immune system.
 Your child may also get medicine for food poisoning caused by parasites, but for viruses, there’s nothing to take.

 How Can I Care for My Child?